coazyy/atomicmail-username-checker/README.md

 A fast and configurable username availability checker for **AtomicMail**, built with Node.js.
 The tool checks large username lists using rotating proxies and provides clean, real-time console output.
 ---
+## Disclaimer

+This project is provided for educational and testing purposes only.
+Do not use it to violate laws, terms of service, or for any malicious activity.

+The author provides this software “as is”, without warranty of any kind, and is not responsible for any misuse or damages resulting from its use.

+---